About RMCI

 • Ship builders

-After five years it becomes necessary to revalidate your RMCI qualification.
-This a handled as a two-part process.
+After five years of gaining the RMCI qualification, it is necessary to revalidate – this is handled as a two-part process.

 Part One